-We view autism is a superpower, not a disability.
-Yes, it has it's difficulties that require patience, a lot of patience : ) But we have found a true peace and joy with Matteo we never knew could exist.
+Autism has it's difficulties that require patience, A LOT of patience.
+We have found a true peace and joy with Matteo we never knew could exist.
 In humbleness - our growth has skyrocketed because of Matteo and in ways we never imagined.
 In our experience, all people with autism have superpowers it is just a matter of locating them.

 "Austim is just another way of being.
 Not less than, just another way.
 There are things I like, and things I don’t like.
 This place online is my way of sharing my unique point of view on many things.
 Thank you for coming here, it means a lot to me." – Matteo